lucianogarriga/lucianogarriga/README.md

 - I am a passionate frontend web developer with a strong interest in blockchain technology and Web3.
 - I am eager to contribute my skills and knowledge to a project as a frontend developer.
 - I believe that blockchain technology is the future of the internet and I am excited to be a part of this revolutionary field.
-- Let's work together to build decentralized applications that change the world!
+- Let's make some code that change the world!

 <h3 align="left">Languages and Tools:</h3>
 <br>